The Knowledge You Expect. The Compassion You Deserve.

 • Make a priority list for yourself.
 Certain assets have a sentimental value that might not be felt by the other partner.
 Therefore, it is important to make a list of assets that you absolutely want to take with you, no matter what.
 This should be a list of items that you are prepared to trade anything for in the negotiation process.
 This will help you have a clear goal in the process.

 • Make an inventory of all assets and property.
 There should also be a complete list of inventory made, so that all assets can literally be put on the table and discussed.
+By cataloging every piece of property, you can minimize disputes and streamline negotiations by having all data available from the outset.

 Does the Reason for Divorce Ever Matter?